gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Retrieve detailed information about a specific navigation element.
+Use this API to retrieve a navigation by its slug.

 *Returned Response:*